 The benefit includes maternity and paternity leave, care of close relatives, and time needed to adapt to active duty deployment of a spouse, child, or domestic partner.
 For paternity and maternity leave, that applies to fostering and adopting children as well.
 Close relatives include spouses, domestic parents, parents, in-laws, grandparents, and grandchildren.

 No matter your employment status, it is likely you are entitled to some or all of these benefits.
 If your employer fails to provide them, it may be considered a violation of the law and you could receive compensation.
-Contact the Law Office of Christopher Q. Davis today if you face challenges with employee benefits.
+Contact the Working Solutions Law Firm today if you face challenges with employee benefits.